Actress sues Bill Cosby, accusing him of rape

 After serving nearly three years behind bars for sexual assault, former comedy star Bill Cosby was released from prison in June of this year.

-But his legal troubles continue as an actress who appeared on the accused comedian's former television series, "The Cosby Show" filed a lawsuit against Cosby on Thursday, claiming he drugged and raped her in 1990.
+But his legal troubles continue as an actress who appeared on the accused comedian's former television series, "The Cosby Show" filed a lawsuit against him Thursday, claiming he drugged and raped her in 1990.

-In the lawsuit, Lili Bernard alleges that she met Cosby on the set of his series and that in July 1990 he offered to mentor her as she pursued her acting career, CNN reports.
+In the lawsuit, Lili Bernard alleges that she met Cosby on the set of his series, and that in July of 1990 he offered to mentor her while she pursued her acting career, CNN reports.

-The lawsuit goes on to insinuate that Cosby presented himself as a guiding father-like figure before sexually harassing Bernard.
-Documents say Cosby "violently, and without permission grabbed and squeezed" her breasts during an exercise in vocal projection.
+The lawsuit insinuates Cosby presented himself as a guiding, father-like figure before sexually harassing Bernard.

+Documents say he "violently, and without permission grabbed and squeezed" her breasts during an exercise in vocal projection.

-Bernard goes on to say, in the suit, that around August 1990, Cosby drugged and raped her at the Trump Taj Mahal casino resort in Atlantic City, New Jersey, after convincing her to travel there by telling her he was arranging a meeting with a producer who would advance her career.
+Bernard goes on to say, in the suit, that around August of 1990, Cosby drugged and raped her at the Trump Taj Mahal casino resort in Atlantic City, New Jersey, after convincing her to travel there by telling her he was arranging a meeting with a producer who would advance her career.

 Cosby's legal representatives deny the accusations.